-2.9 The London Plan reflects the NPPF in seeking to maximise recycling and reuse of construction, demolition, and excavation (C, D & E) wastes and the Boroughs should support the development of aggregate recycling facilities in their local plans.
+2.9 The London Plan reflects the NPPF in seeking to maximise recycling and reuse of construction, demolition, and excavation (C, D& E) wastes and the Boroughs should support the development of aggregate recycling facilities in their local plans.
 Moreover, in recognition of the heavy dependence of London on imports of crushed rock and marine (dredged) aggregates, the London Plan requires the Boroughs' local plans to safeguard wharves and railheads for aggregate distribution.
-The safeguarded wharves in East London are listed in table 4b and their location is shown in Figure 3 below.
+The location of safeguarded wharves in East London is shown in Figure 3 below.